-- 2. What is heartworm disease and how is it prevented? - 3.
+- 1. What vaccines do adopted animals receive and what do they protect against? - 2.
+What is heartworm disease and how is it prevented? - 3.
 What are some tips for introducing cats to each other? - 4.
 How do you house-train an adult dog? - 5.
 How do you prevent a cat from scratching the furniture?